Herbivore Digestive Processes

 Rabbits don’t chew the cud, but they do send their food through their intestinal tract twice using a completely different mechanism than that of cows and some other herbivores.

-On the first transit through a rabbit's guts, the food matter travels the length of the small intestine, finally arriving in the rabbit’s cecum, or hind gut.
+On the first transit through a rabbit's guts, food matter travels the length of the small intestine, finally arriving in the rabbit’s cecum, or hind gut.
 The cecum is a blind pouch twice or three times the size of the stomach and situated at the junction of the small and large intestines.
-The cecum holds the rabbit’s enormous population of healthy gut bacteria that break down all the cellulose.
+The cecum holds the rabbit’s enormous population of healthy gut bacteria that break down all the cellulose and fibrous plant material.
 Within the cecum, muscle action segregates the heavy, low-nutrient fiber from the high-nutrient, bacteria-laden, digesta.
 The fiber then becomes concentrated and shuffled off into the colon, where it ends up defecated as the familiar hard round droppings.

 Rabbit Intestinal Tract.
 The very large blind pouch is the cecum, or hindgut.